WISDOM FOR LIVING DAILY DEVOTIONAL

 Proverbs 6:6-8 says human beings should learn from the ant.
 “Go to the ant, you sluggard!
 Consider her ways and be wise, which, having no captain, overseer or ruler, provides her supplies in the summer, and gathers her food in the harvest” (Proverbs 6:6-8 New King James Version).

 Be a wise planner.
-“Careful planning puts you ahead in the long run; hurry and scurry puts you further behind” (Proverbs 21:5 The message).
-Proverbs 15:22 says, “Plans fail for lack of counsel, but with many advisers they succeed” (New International Version).
+Proverbs 21:5 says the plans of the diligent lead surely to plenty but those of everyone who is hasty, surely to poverty.
+“Plans fail for lack of counsel, but with many advisers they succeed” (Proverbs 15:22 New International Version).
 Obviously, they are wise advisers!
-Proverbs 24:3-4 says, “Any enterprise is built by wise planning, becomes strong through common sense and profits wonderfully by keeping abreast of the facts” (The Living Bible).
+Proverbs 24:3-4 says, “Any enterprise is built by wise planning, becomes strong through common sense, and profits wonderfully by keeping abreast of the facts” (The Living Bible).

-Also, the Bible says, “Wise planning will watch over you.
-Understanding will keep you safe” (Proverbs 2:10 New Living Translation).
+Also, the Bible says, “Wise choices will watch over you.
+Understanding will keep you safe” (Proverbs 2:11 New Living Translation).
 Furthermore, Proverbs 21:5 says, “Good planning and hard work lead to prosperity, but hasty shortcuts lead to poverty” (New Living Translation).

 May the LORD teach you to make the most of your life by engaging in wise planning so that you won’t regret it in the future.
-“May he give you give you the desire of our heart and make all your plans succeed” (Psalm 20:4 New International Version).
+“May he give you the desire of your heart and make all your plans succeed” (Psalm 20:4 New International Version).

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.